mautic/user-documentation/docs/contacts/import_contacts.rst

   * Example: ``2019-01-02 19:08:42``.

-    Other formats may work too, but they may be problematic.
+    Other formats may work too, but they could be problematic.

 Tips
 ====

 * Use a header row with the column names matching the Mautic Contact Custom Field names.
 This way Mautic automatically pre-selects the mapping for you.
 For example, if you name the first name column as ``firstname``, this field will be mapped automatically to ``{contactfield=firstname}``.

 * When you set up your mapping, you have an option to skip the import on fields where a value already exists on the Contact record.
-This setting allows you to avoid erasing already existing data in your Mautic Contacts.
+This setting allows you to avoid erasing data which already exists in your Mautic Contacts.

-* If your CSV contains thousands of Contacts or more, divide such CSV into several smaller CSV files to avoid memory issues and slow import speed.
+* If your CSV contains more than a few thousand contacts, it is recommended to divide the file into several smaller CSV files to avoid memory issues and slow import speeds.

 .. vale off